laurencee/Livestream.Monitor/README.md

 * Change your colour theme using the theme button in settings

 TIP: You can configure what is considered a "popular stream" in the settings menu (cog icon on right of titlebar)

-*Youtube currently linked to individual videos instead of the channels, this will be fixed in the future: [#9](https://github.com/laurencee/Livestream.Monitor/issues/9)

 ## Twitch/hitbox features
 * Import your already followed streams for live monitoring